katulevskiy/LoLPredictions/README.md

 ## Training the First Model
 The first version of the model was trained using:
+- A dataset filtered at the 10-minute mark to capture early-game statistics.
+    - Split 75-25 into training and test.
+- Conditional probabilities were estimated using training set The model was determined using:
 - Bayesian network structure learning via Hill Climb Search.
-- Maximum Likelihood Estimation for probability distributions.
-- A dataset filtered at the 10-minute mark to capture early-game statistics.
-- Feature selection based on correlation with the match outcome.
+- Correlation analysis with heatmaps showing feature dependence.
+- Domain knowledge from wikis and personal experience

 ## Model Evaluation
-- Accuracy Assessment: Comparing predictions against actual game results.
+- Accuracy Assessment: Comparing predictions against actual game results within the test set.
-- Visualization: Network graphs showing dependencies between variables.
-- Correlation Analysis: Heatmaps showing feature importance.

 ## PEAS Analysis
 - Performance Measure: Accuracy of match prediction.